3270 Extended Data Stream

 F'100'

-Wait one second.
+Wait

 EXTRCOMM EXTRACT COMMADDR,'S',FIELDS=(COMM),MF=L